-The Corporation's oil and natural gas operations could be disrupted and its equipment and other assets could be damaged or destroyed by wild fires operations may result in a reduction of drilling and exploratory activities and may also result in the shut-in of some of the Corporation's production.
+The Corporation's oil and natural gas operations could be disrupted and its equipment and other assets could be damaged or destroyed by wild fires

+Much of the Corporation's operations occur in heavily forested areas in northern Alberta.
+Such areas are subject to forest fires in hot and dry summer months.
+Forest or other wild fires in close proximity to the Corporation's operations may result in a reduction of drilling and exploratory activities and may also result in the shut-in of some of the Corporation's production.
 In addition, forest or other wild fires may restrict access to properties in which the Corporation has an interest and cause operational difficulties.
 Forest or other wild fires can also cause damage to equipment and infrastructure, personnel injury and loss of life.
 As much of the Corporation's operations are concentrated in relatively close proximity in Alberta, a significant forest or wild fire in the area could result in the Corporation being required to shut-in a significant portion of its production and cause damage to a significant portion of its equipment and other assets, which could have a material adverse effect on the Corporation's operational and financial results.